View Document Text

 •

-Within the rotation, all groups are traded in snake order (i.e. trade first today, trade last
+Within the rotation, all groups are traded in snake order (i.e., trade first today, trade last

 on the next trade).

-receive the same percentage of the trade.
+same percentage of the trade.

 12. e.
 CROSS TRANSACTIONS (AGENCY)